 Kumail Nanjiani is in a dimly lit basement weight room in Beverly Hills called the Granite Gym, electrical wires attached to his lower back.
 Elbows in two cloth cradles, he grunts thru reps of a modified lat pulldown as his instructor, Grant Roberts, grants electric costs to his lower back muscular tissues.

 “You ready?”
 Roberts asks.
-“Never,”Nanjiani says.
+“Never,” Nanjiani says.
 Roberts fires some other surprise anyway, and Nanjiani’s lats quiver.
 Then he does any other rep.

 To that quit, Nanjiani’s been trudging all the way down to Granite 5 days a week for the past 3 months to train with Roberts, a former Mr. Canada.
 Roberts uses electronic stimulation (e-stim to running shoes) to assist hearth up target muscle mass—and it’s a abnormal sensation.
 But Nanjiani is fully on board, soaking up milliamps and grinding out reps.

-“When I’m workout, I’m no longer thinking about some thing else,” he says.“It’s like meditation.”
+“When I’m workout, I’m no longer thinking about something else,” he says.“It’s like meditation.”
 That may be why Nanjiani’s pals “nearly staged an intervention” some months ago to get him out of the gym.
 The last component they want is a T-one thousand a twin of Nanjiani replacing Silicon Valley’s Dinesh.
-“Effort isn’t funny,”he says.
+“Effort isn’t funny,” he says.
 “Several of my buddies have said, ‘There’s nothing humorous approximately a man who works out all of the time.’”
 Nanjiani doesn’t care.
 “I’m form of captivated with it.”

 Even when he’s no longer established to diodes, Nanjiani thinks approximately the gymnasium.
 His weight loss program is so squeaky-smooth that Roberts has to nudge him to carb up on cheat day.
 The actor’s aim: slap 20 pounds of muscle onto his one hundred fifty-pound body.
 No joke.

-But he insists he’s not turning his returned on comedy; rather, he’s expanding his appearing variety.
+But he insists he’s not turning his return on comedy; rather, he’s expanding his appearing variety.
 “Look at Bruce Willis in Die Hard,” he says.
 “He became very humorous at the same time as staying genuine to the tone of the film.”
 In the process, the TV lightweight became one of the heaviest hitters in Hollywood.